invoke-ai/InvokeAI/docs/features/VIDEOS.md

 ## Living list of all InvokeAI YouTube Videos

 The InvokeAI team has produced many detailed and informative videos on many of the ways InvokeAI works on the [InvokeAI YouTube channel](https://www.youtube.com/@invokeai).
 This page will be maintained with links and brief descriptions of what those videos cover.
-This is a curated list and is organized, as much as possible, by theme not by release date.
+This is a curated list and is organized, as much as possible, by theme not by release date, this can also mean that some of the content may have changed in more-recent versions of Invoke.

 [![img](https://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)